jhmcstanton/jhmcstanton.github.io/about.rst

 functional programming group <http://ku-fpg.github.io/>`_ under Dr. Andy Gill.

-In addition to functional programming, software, and computer engineering, I also like to spend time with my dogs, baking, brewing beer, and playing PC games.
+In addition to functional programming, software, and computer engineering, I also like to spend time with my dogs, baking, brewing beer, music, board/table top games, and video games.

 If you're looking for a way to contact me, or for my resume, head over to `Contact <./contact.html>`_